 - Extend out your arms with face down on the palms over the ground

-- Lower your torso between thighs by spreading your knees wide.
+- Lower your torso between your thighs by spreading your knees wide.
 Keep the big toes touching

-- Relax your next by resting your forehead.
+- Relax yours next by resting your forehead.

-- Lift your shoulders and back slowly if you experience any headache while performing Child pose.
+- Lift your shoulders and back slowly if you experience any headache while performing the Child pose.

 - Loosen up your muscles at the resting position.

-- You can place a pillow between the calves and bottom of thighs to provide added support.
+- You can place a pillow between the calves and the bottom thighs to provide support.

-- Do not spread your knees wide to put pressure on the abdomen if you are pregnant.
+- Do not spread your knees wide to pressure the abdomen if pregnant.